101Devs/conf-agent-101Devs/docs/zh_cn/README.md

 This is the conf-agent-101Devs from 101Devs.
 It fetches the latest configuration from the api-server and triggers hot loading in BFE.

 ## Deployment
-Visit [Deployment of conf-agent in api-server](https://github.com/bfenetworks/api-server/blob/develop/docs/zh_c
+Visit [Deployment of conf-agent in api-server](https://github.com/bfenetworks/api-server/blob/develop/docs/zh_cn/deploy.md#confagent%E9%83%A8%E7%BD%B2) for more information.

+## Implementation
+Detailed information about the implementation can be fo